Pamelicano/Lithium_access/README.md

 **Use at your own risk.**

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the CC BY-NC 4.0 License — NonCommercial use only.

 ## Contact